tubular/sparkly/docs/source/reader_and_writer.rst

 Cassandra
 ^^^^^^^^^

-Sparkle relies on the official spark cassandra connector and was successfully tested in production using versions 1.5.x and 1.6.x.
+Sparkly relies on the official spark cassandra connector and was successfully tested in production using versions 1.5.x and 1.6.x.

 +---------------+----------------------------------------------------------------------------------+
 | Package       | https://spark-packages.org/package/datastax/spark-cassandra-connector            |